 Wide receiver, Rae Carruth, pulls his car up in front of his girlfriend, Cherica Adams, and the woman carrying his child, so she can’t move, according to the Bleacher Report.
 Another car drives up next to Cherica and she’s fatally shot four times.
 Carruth receives “an 18-24 year sentence for his involvement in the crime.”
 His son, Chancellor Lee, is “born prematurely and has cerebral palsy and permanent brain damage due to his traumatic birth,” the Charlotte Observer said.
 He’s 18 years old and lives with his grandma.
 Rae Carruth prison release is scheduled for Oct.
 22, 2018.

 A defensive tackle for the Oakland Raiders, Darrell Russell, along with three others, allegedly videotape themselves raping a woman, according to the SF Gate.
 The alleged assault comes during a time when Russell is on a one-year suspension from the NFL for drugs.
-The charges are dropped because of insufficient evidence.
+However, the alleged victim drops the charges due to insufficient evidence.
 In 2005, Russell dies in a car accident.

-After being released by the St. Louis Cardinals, Robert Rozier joins Yahweh ben Yahweh’s cult, according to Complex.
+After the St. Louis Cardinals release him, Robert Rozier joins Yahweh ben Yahweh’s cult, according to Complex.
 As the price of admission, Rozier must kill a “white devil” and bring the body as proof.
 Rozier kills seven people.
-Rozier testifies against Yahweh in 1992 as part of a deal to reduce his own sentence, according to The New York Times.
-Rozier spends 10 years in prison.
-Then, a court convicts him of check fraud in 1999.
+He testifies against Yahweh in 1992 as part of a deal to reduce his own sentence, according to The New York Times.
+After 10 years in prison, he receives charges of check fraud.
 Rozier is currently serving 25 years to life under California’s “three strikes” law, Business Insider said.

 In the now infamous case, O.J.
 Simpson leads police on a high speed chase because of charges related to the killing his wife, Nicole Brown Simpson, and Ron Goldman.
 Simpson walks away a free man after his trial.
 Years later, he breaks into a hotel room and attempts to take sports memorabilia.
 For this he serves nine years in prison.
 Today, Simpson is out on parole, according to CNN.